 If you see hard lumps in the toilet, chances are you have a tendency towards constipation.
 The best thing to do in this case is increase your intake of clean, filtered water as well as up your intake of leafy greens and other vegetables.

 Rabbit poop can also be a sign of poor gut bacteria and as such, you may require a boost in gut-friendly bacteria.
-This can be achieved via several foods including sauerkraut as well as an organic whole-foods quality probiotic like this one.
+You can read more about this here.